 Permission policies

-Both project administrators and developer users are supported to create service units.
+Both project administrators and developer users can create service units.

 Notes

-Only when the field value and field type in the primary physical table and non-primary physical table are the same, can the API created based on this service unit achieve union data queries.
+The API created based on this service unit can achieve union data queries only when the field value and field type in the primary physical table and non-primary physical table are the same.
 Otherwise, union data queries cannot be achieved.

 Step 1: select the service unit type

-At the top menu bar on the Dataphin home page, select Service > Development.
+At the top menu bar on the Dataphin home page, select Service > API Development.

 In the upper left corner, select the project, click the left-side navigation pane Service Unit, on the Service Unit page, click + Create Service Unit.

-In the Service Unit Type Selection dialog box, select Multiple Physical Table Service Unit and then click OK.
+In the Create Service Unit dialog box, select Multiple Physical Table Service Unit.

 Step 2: Configure parameters for the service unit from multiple physical tables